1. Instrument Driver Programming Basics

 National Instruments NI-SCOPE instrument driver for high-speed digitizers includes over 50 built-in measurements and analysis functions.
 Waveform measurements offer another method for fetching data from a National Instruments high-speed digitizer/oscilloscope, but instead of time-domain waveforms, the results are scalar or array measurements.
 Scalar measurements refer to calculations such as rise time and frequency, which take the time-domain data and produce a single value, while array measurements transform the time-domain data into a new waveform, such as an FFT amplitude spectrum.

 Scalar measurements are measurements on waveforms that produce a single value result.
 For example, you use scalar measurements to find voltage peak-to-peak, frequency, and overshoot.
-For a complete list of scalar measurements refer to the NI-SCOPE Reference Help file or the NI High-Speed Digitizers Help section of the Developer Library.
+For a complete list of scalar measurements refer to the NI High-Speed Digitizers Help at ni.com/manuals or the Scalar Measurements section of the NI-SCOPE Measurements Library.

 The Fetch Measurement function call is used to acquire the scalar measurement that you request.